 We’ll be configuring pfBlockerNG section by section.
 Any settings that are not mentioned should be left at their default values.

 As I mentioned above, the GeoIP feature of pfBlockerNG enables you to filter traffic to and from entire countries or continents.
 To do this, pfBlocker uses the MaxMind GeoIP database, which requires a license key.
-There is a link in the MaxMind License Key field description that takes you to the MaxMind registration page.
+A link in the MaxMind License Key field description takes you to the MaxMind registration page.
 The MaxMind license key is free.

 Fill out the registration form to obtain your license key.
 Once you have your license key, insert it in the MaxMind License Key field.

-This section determines to which inbound and outbound interface(s) pfBlockerNG’s IPv4, IPv6, and GeoIP filtering are applied.
+This section determines which inbound and outbound interface(s) pfBlockerNG’s IPv4, IPv6, and GeoIP filtering are applied.

-The name of the feeds collection is populated along with its description.
-All of the feed URLs included in the collection and their associated descriptions are also populated.
-However, all of our feeds are set to OFF by default.
+The name of the feed collection is populated along with its description.
+The feed URLs included in the collection and their associated descriptions are also populated.
+However, our feeds are set to OFF by default.
 We need to enable them.

-But before we do that, we need to delete one of the feeds from the PRI1 collection.
+But before doing that, we need to delete one of the feeds from the PRI1 collection.
 Pulsedive, the 7th feed from the top, is a premium list that requires a paid API key.
 We’re not going to get the API key for this tutorial.
 Click the Delete button.

-Before we configure GeoIP filtering, we first need to force an update of pfBlockerNG. pfBlocker automatically updates itself at fixed intervals.
+Before configuring GeoIP filtering, we first need to force an update of pfBlockerNG. pfBlocker automatically updates itself at fixed intervals.
 But to configure GeoIP filtering, pfBlocker first needs to pull the MaxMind database, and a forced update will do just that.

 The GeoIP Summary consists of IP address feeds organized by continent, with two extra categories: Top Spammers and Proxy and Satellite.
 Top Spammers is a list of countries known to be a frequent source of online attacks.
 And Proxy and Satellite are known anonymous proxy and satellite providers.

-You can choose to filter traffic to/from an entire continent, or you can fine-tune the feed by selecting only the countries you want to filter.
+You can filter traffic to/from an entire continent, or you can fine-tune the feed by selecting only the countries you want to filter.

 Now, there are certain things to consider here.
-If you’re looking to block outbound connections to a country or continent, go right ahead.
-However, if you’re thinking of blocking inbound connections from a country or continent, consider that pfSense blocks all unsolicited inbound traffic on the WAN by default.
+If you want to block outbound connections to a country or continent, go right ahead.
+However, if you’re thinking of blocking inbound links from a government or continent, consider that pfSense blocks all unsolicited inbound traffic on the WAN by default.